lukasjoc/lukasjoc/pages/index.md

 [Neuroscience](https://en.wikipedia.org/wiki/Neuroscience),
 [Models, Emulators, understanding current and long gone nature and nurture between humans and life overall](https://en.wikipedia.org/wiki/Computer_simulation)

-### What type of developer am I?

-#### When I design a product I look for 4 things:
-- can it eliminate a pain point
-- can it simplify the current
-- can it automate a boring human task
-- can it delegate focus from a human mind

-#### When I develop a serious product then...:
-- it must be secure
-- it must be performant
-- it must be written with modern technology

 ### Amazing tools (Hard & Software) I use almost daily:
 [Git](https://git-scm.com),
 [Vim](https://www.vim.org),